auth0/docs/articles/guides/login/_includes/_customizing-login-page.md

-## Customizing the Centralized Login Page
+## Customizing the Universal Login Page

-When you integrate centralized login in your application, you redirect the user to the `/authorize` endpoint of your Auth0 tenant.
+When you integrate universal login in your application, you redirect the user to the `/authorize` endpoint of your Auth0 tenant.
 If Auth0 needs to authenticate the user, it will show the default login page.

 You can enable a custom Hosted Login Page by navigating to [Hosted Pages](${manage_url}/#/login_page) and enabling the **Customize Login Page** toggle.